Moving Past the Troubles: The Future of Northern Ireland Peace

-The government in Northern Ireland is composed of two main bodies, both based at the Stormont Estate in Belfast.
+The government in Northern Ireland is composed of two main bodies, both based at the Stormont Estate in Belfast, the capital.

 Legislature.
 A popularly elected, ninety-member assembly legislates on matters such as health, education, and agriculture.
 The assembly requires support from both unionists and nationalists to make important decisions, ensuring that neither can dominate.

 Executive.
 A cabinet-like executive administers the government.
 It is chaired by a first minister and a deputy first minister, one from each main tradition.
 So far, the first minister has always been a unionist and the deputy first minister a nationalist or republican.